cloudfoundry/diego-release/README.md

 ---
-## Pushing to Diego
+## Pushing a CF Application to the Diego backend

-1. Create new CF Org & Space:
+1. Create and target a CF org and space:

         cf api --skip-ssl-validation api.bosh-lite.com
         cf auth admin admin